xrpi/concept/README.md

 As I read it, a new mode of travel is emerging, with different objectives and expectations.

 This presents new design opportunities.
-With this in mind, we're embarking a new venture:
+With this in mind, we're embarking on a new venture:

 ![wx labs](images/wx-labs.png)